CExA-project/brak/README.md

 # Brackets wrapper for Kokkos

-Brackets wrapper for Kokkos (or "brak" for short) is a header-only library that proposes a wrapper class to access a Kokkos view with a plain old C array syntax, using brackets.
+Brackets wrapper for Kokkos (or "brak" for short) is a header-only library that proposes a wrapper class to access Kokkos views with a plain old data C array syntax, using brackets.

+This library is especially useful if you want to start porting a code to Kokkos by updating the data structures first, while keeping the loops untouched.

 ## Install